 We actively encourage SuDS on all the sites we work on, so what can we do to help on smaller residential sites to mitigate these concerns?

 The answer is to simplify the approach.
 If a site has open green space at the right location, then we would look to use a basin.
-This requires no regular maintenance other than grass cutting when dry, which can be carried out alongside grass cutting on the wider site at a marginal cost.
-This compares to a pond which may require silt clearance and annual marginal plant thinning along the edges.
+This requires minimal maintenance, specifically grass cutting when dry.
+It aligns with overall site upkeep at a marginal cost.
+In contrast, a pond may demand silt clearance and yearly thinning of marginal plants.

 If there is no open green space, we always think carefully about the positioning and accessibility of attenuation storage and soakaways, to help keep costs down.
 We encourage planting schemes that are low maintenance and the use of sympathetic hard landscaping as part of the design.